NNLP-IL/Arabic-Resources/README.rst

 * `Turjuman <https://github.com/UBC-NLP/turjuman>`_ {`Apache License 2.0`_} - a neural machine translation toolkit.
 It translates from 20 languages into Modern Standard Arabic (MSA).

+* `HeArBERT <https://huggingface.co/aviadrom/HeArBERT>`_ {?} - A bilingual BERT for Arabic and Hebrew, pretrained on the respective parts of the OSCAR corpus.

 Models by Type